commenthol/date-holidays-parser/docs/specification.md

 Rule: `<count> <weekday> (after|before) MM-DD`

+Where:
+- `<count>` 1st, 2nd, 3rd, 4th ...
+100th
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 "after" means the same day and after

 "before" means all days before but not the same day

 **Examples**:

-- `monday after 02-01` is the Monday after February 1st or February 1st if this day is a Monday
+- `Monday after 02-01` is the Monday after February 1st or February 1st if this day is a Monday
-- `monday before 02-01` is the Monday before February 1st but can never be February 1st
+- `Monday before 02-01` is the Monday before February 1st but can never be February 1st
-- `2nd sunday after 05-01` is the 2nd Sunday in May
+- `2nd Sunday after 05-01` is the 2nd Sunday in May
-- `4th thursday after 11-01` is the 4th Thursday in November
+- `4th Thursday after 11-01` is the 4th Thursday in November
-- `sunday before 10-01` is the last Sunday in September
+- `Sunday before 10-01` is the last Sunday in September

 ### Changes to different weekday from a given Month